 But, if you find yourself with a lot of it (maybe due to the package of meat that has leaked), don’t worry – here’s how you can get it out before painting your freezer.

-- Start by mixing one part of water with two parts of white vinegar.
+- Mix one part of water with two parts of white vinegar.

 - Pour the solution onto the bloodstain and let it sit for a few minutes.